niess/calzone/docs/source/api.rst

       :external:py:class:`NamedTuple <typing.NamedTuple>` is returned,
       containing the sampled energy deposits, as well as the recorded tracks and vertices (as :external:py:class:`numpy.ndarray`, each).

+      Optionally, an array of *random_indices* (of the same size as *particles*) can be provided to set the :py:attr:`random` engine state of the simulation for each event.
+This is typically used to replay previously simulated Monte Carlo events (e.g. with additional tracking data).

    .. autoattribute:: geometry